cjus/hydra-aws-docker-article/README2.md

 This is useful when you want to make changes to an existing config file or when you'd like to upload a new config based on an older copy.

-It's worth pointing out that you can still build your microservice with a baked in a config file which has hardcoded entries to the resources your service needs.
-Think of the above approach is just another tool in your arsenal.
+It's worth pointing out that you can still build your microservice with a baked-in config file which has hardcoded entries to the resources your service needs.
+It's really up to you and the level of automation and flexibility you're after.

 ## Services

-We can now use the Docker service create command to push containers into our swarm.
+We can now use the Docker `service create` command to push containers into our swarm.
 In the example below we specify `--env HYDRA_REDIS` to point to the Redis server the service will use to retrieve its configuration file.
 In production, the Redis instance would likely be an Amazon Elastic Cache cluster or one at RedisLabs.

 ```shell
 $ docker service create \